How to Remove a Sink

 Step 4 – Removing the sink and cleaning

-Now, the sink has to be removed from the countertop.
-Unscrew all the sink clips, push up to loosen it and pull it out from the countertop.
+Now the sink has to be removed from the countertop.
+Unscrew all the sink clips, push the sink up to loosen it and pull it out from the countertop.
 Use a scraper to remove the leftovers of caulk and plumber’s putty on the countertop.
 Clean the surface before you start installing a new sink.

 Step 5 – Installation and reconnection